isislab-unisa/sof/README.md

 Download the virtual machine at Hortonworks [download page](http://hortonworks.com/products/hortonworks-sandbox/), and install your prefered available virtual machine in order to set up the environment.

-### How to execute SCUD using VirtualBox HDP 2.2 Sandbox -- Example
+### How to execute SCUD using VirtualBox HDP 2.2 Sandbox

 After you have installed [VirtualBox](https://www.virtualbox.org/) and downloaded the virtual machine for VirtualBox, follow this steps: